-The area's 12,000 residents are more similar demographically to the rest of the boroughs of Lambeth and Southwark than might be expected.
+The area's some 10,000 residents, are more similar demographically to the rest of the boroughs of Lambeth and Southwark than might be expected.
 Although increasingly residential development in the area tends toward 'high end' housing, 40% of the housing stock is social rented or co-op housing, levels far in excess of both borough and national averages.

 Established and new communities participate in various ways in the life of the community and there are many opportunities to do so, including consultations, campaigns and community meetings such as the South Bank Forum and Waterloo Community Development Group.
-The attitudes and concerns of this community are explored further in the consultation section on page 98.
+The attitudes and concerns of this community are explored further in the consultation section.